cns-iu/macroscope-kiosk/README.md

 ## Credits

-Make-a-Vis is developed at the [Cyberinfrastructure for Network Science Center at Indiana University](http://cns.iu.edu/)
+Macroscope Kiosk is developed at the [Cyberinfrastructure for Network Science Center at Indiana University](http://cns.iu.edu/)